 Doctors use several injectable drugs to treat a migraine.
 People may take some of these regularly to help prevent migraine attacks or reduce their severity.
 A person can take other treatments as they need to in order to reduce symptoms of acute migraine.

-Even though there is still a lot that doctors and scientists do not know about its causes, research has illuminated an important role for calcitonin gene-related peptide (CGRP) in the development of migraine.
+There is still a lot that doctors and scientists do not know about its causes.
+However, research highlights the important role of calcitonin gene-related peptide (CGRP) in the development of migraine.

 As a result, scientists have been able to develop some injectable treatment options that specifically target CGRP to reduce the frequency of migraine.

 We spoke with Dr. Jessica Ailani — a professor of clinical neurology at MedStar Georgetown University Hospital and the director of the Georgetown Headache Center, both in Washington, D.C. — to discuss how injectable treatments for migraine work.